Hasanbazzi/Ecommerce-Asp.net/README.md

 Form Validation

-Manager only features (manager is the only one who should edit and create foods and specials)
+Manager only features (manager is the only one who should edit and create stuff)